bobziuchkovski/cue/README.md

 Please see the [godocs](https://godoc.org/github.com/bobziuchkovski/cue) for additional information.

-This example shows how to register the terminal collector (stdout) and log a few messages at various levels.
+This example logs to both the terminal (stdout) and to file.
+If the program receives SIGHUP, the file will be reopened.
+This is useful for log rotation.

 ```go
 package main